A Bit About Submissions

 We are calling any and all: poets, illustrators, writers, photographers, painters and psychos (preferably harmless ones) to send ALL original submissions to be considered for MadSwirl.com to firstname.lastname@example.org

-- We prefer to receive poetry/prose in a microsoft word file, preferably saved as an “rtf“, “txt” or “doc“.
-If that’s just not possible, please copy and paste your work in the body of your e-mail. this may go without saying, but please, please and please format your pieces the way you’d like them to be seen, and utilize sepll, um, spell check.
+- We prefer to receive poetry/prose in .docx, .pdf, .txt files.
+If that’s impossible, please copy and paste your work in the body of your e-mail. this may go without saying, but please, please and please utilize sepll, um, spell check.

 - Please limit your poetry submissions to three (3) poems at one time.